 Lizzie Stark is a founding editor of Fringe, and the author of Leaving Mundania (Chicago Review Press, 2012), a narrative nonfiction book about the subculture of live-action role-playing, or larp.
 Her freelance journalism and writing has appeared in The Philadelphia Inquirer, io9, The Daily Beast, and elsewhere.
-She holds an MFA in fiction writing from Emerson College, and an MS in journalism from Columbia University.
+Her next book, Pandora’s DNA: How the breast cancer gene changed everything is due out in 2014.
 She blogs at LizzieStark.com.

 Anna Laird Barto holds an MFA from Emerson College.
 She has published short fiction in Terrain.org: A Journal of the Built and Natural Environments, and her travel writing has appeared in GoNomad, Transitions Abroad, and Matador Travel, among others.
 After living everywhere from Wisconsin to Mexico, she has settled in Charlestown, Massachusetts, now better known as the “Bank Robbery Capitol of America,” thanks to Ben Affleck.
 Fortunately, up until now, Anna has been able to support her writing habit without turning to a life of crime.

 David Duhr moonlights as Fiction Editor at The Texas Observer, and is co-founder of WriteByNight.
 His writing has appeared in the Dallas Morning News, Publishing Perspectives, Gulf Coast, Iowa Review and others.
 After having lived in Milwaukee, Denver, D.C., Boston, and Florida, he has found a (maybe-) permanent home in Austin; where he’s trying to grow a beard, because that’s what Austin dudes do.
 David was the Fringe Fiction Editor for two years.